Ornamental Memories

 The warmth of wet kisses from my canine companion & feline friend,

-The encouragement & support, compassion & caring I give & receive as
+The encouragement & support, compassion & caring I give &

 I survive and help others survive.